8ightfold/cxxmbd/README.md

 ## Notes

-This program is in its very early stages, so if you encounter any bugs be sure to let me know!
+This program is in its very early stages, so if you encounter any bugs, be sure to let me know!